-Guatemala is the largest and most diversified economy of Central America, with a total GDP of US\$ 77.6 billion (23% of which are remittances US\$ 17.86 million), exports of US\$ billion, and foreign 12.2 direct investment (FDI) of US\$ 3.43 billion.
-Much of this economic growth success developed from US policy and business engagement originating in the 1984 Caribbean Basin Economic Recovery Act (CBERA), known as CBI, establishing Guatemala and the region as a center for USA manufacturing offshore production combining value-added labor competitiveness in the region with USA manufacturing R&D and technology investment.
-In the 2000s this coproduction joint venture model was further expanded and deepened and diversified with the 2006 US free trade agreement (FTA) with the region, CAFTA-DR. By all performance indicators and measurements this 4-decade process of FDI, production, and export has been a success, expanding economic opportunities across the board and creating an economic ecosystem of competitive stability and good jobs.
+Guatemala is the largest and most diversified economy of Central America, with a total GDP of US\$ 77.6 billion (23% of which are remittances US\$ 17.86 million), exports of US\$ 12.2 billion, and foreign direct investment (FDI) of US\$ 3.43 billion.

+Much of this economic growth success developed from US policy and business engagement originating in the 1984 Caribbean Basin Economic Recovery Act (CBERA), known as CBI, establishing Guatemala and the region а center for USA as manufacturing offshore production combining value-added labor competitiveness in the region with USA manufacturing R&D and technology investment.
+In the 2000s this co-production joint venture model was further expanded and deepened and diversified with the 2006 US free trade agreement (FTA) with the region, CAFTA-DR.

+By all performance indicators and measurements this 4-decade process of FDI, production, and export has been a success, expanding economic opportunities across the board and creating an economic ecosystem of competitive stability and good jobs.

 However, this data does not reflect on the lives of thousands of Guatemalans who make the decision to migrate to the United States looking for better opportunities.
-The COVID-19 pandemic, along with natural disasters, such as hurricane Eta and Iota, made 2020 a more difficult year for everyone.
+The COVID-19 pandemic, along with natural disasters, such as hurricane Eta and lota, made 2020 a more difficult year for everyone.
 The economic crisis and retrenchment resulted in economic lockdowns and a decline in employment opportunities, serving as incentives to 'push' labor into US-bound migration waves.
 Paradoxically, remittances from the USA increased during the pandemic.
-For this and other reasons today, more than ever, it is necessary to work together in the implementation of legal frameworks that promote a better business climate, generate new job opportunities, recognizes all members of society and enhances ties with the main partner of Guatemala and the region, the United States of America.
+For this and other reasons today, more than ever, it is necessary to work together in the implementation of legal frameworks that promote a better business climate, generate new job opportunities, recognizes all members of society, and enhances ties with the main partner of Guatemala and the region, the United States of America.

-For various decades now, and especially since the 2006 CAFTA-DR, the Government of Guatemala has embarked on a multi-strategy plan to increase trade liberalization and economic reforms, as well as advance legislative reforms to business-critical policies seeking to improve transparency and efficiency.
-The pandemic crisis has exacerbated many of the weaker linkages in this economic model and is forcing the need for a faster, broader and deeper economic reactivation strategy centered on public and private investments and job creation.
-A clear commitment to transparency and anti-corruption efforts and the respect for the rule of law, both at the public and private sector levels in conjunction, will serve to further strengthen and dynamize this economic reactivation, growth and prosperity agenda.
+Guatemala has embarked on a multi-strategy plan to increase trade liberalization and economic reforms, as well as advance legislative reforms to business-critical policies seeking to improve transparency and efficiency.
+The pandemic crisis has exacerbated many of the weaker linkages in this economic model and is forcing the need for a faster, broader and creation.
+A clear commitment to transparency and anti-corruption efforts and the respect for the rule of law, both at the public and private sector levels in conjunction, will serve to further strengthen and dynamize this economic reactivation, growth, and prosperity agenda.
 Likewise with regards to a bi-national collaborative security effort against illegal narcotics trafficking and drug cartels undermining the rule of law, the institutions of the public sector, and the legitimate business sectors in Guatemala.